![]() |

 Writers have the power to reflect truth back to our society.
 With the power of the pen, we can use our craft for social good.
 Simon will teach writers of all levels and genres how they can use their talent to advocate for social justice.
 Attendee takeaways: Using storytelling for social justice.
 Subtle ways to add messaging to all genres.
 Other ways we can use writing for social justice.

-Breakout #2 (Noland) – Topic and speaker TBA
+Breakout #2 – Topic and speaker TBA

 The award-winning actress, comedian, writer and talk show host, will discuss creative ways to hone one’s skills as a writer and how to market and sell what you write.